k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

   ![image](images/99_23_commit_at_end.PNG)

-* Commit on each iteration.
+* Commit per iteration.
 Only the **insert data** Stage inside the loop is transactional.

   ![image](images/99_23_commit_each.PNG)

-* A mixed approach for handling the transactions during an iteration might be used when the data set is very big (for example, 1M records) and the commit is required every 10K records.
-Then start the transaction before the loop and commit each time when the counter reaches 10,000.
-Otherwise continue the transaction.
+* A mixed approach for handling transactions during an iteration can be used when the data set is very big (for example, 1M records) and a commit is required every 10K records.
+The transaction then starts before the loop and commits each time the counter 10,000.
+Otherwise continues the transaction.

   ![image](images/99_23_condition.PNG)

-* An example of the transactions behavior in the loop when not all the Stages inside the loop are transactional.
-In the below example, there will be two transactions in each iteration: one at **insert data** Stage followed by commit and another one at **query params** Stage followed by commit.
+* An example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.
+In the following example, there are transactions in each iteration: one at the **insert data** Stage which is followed by commit and another at the **query params** Stage which is also followed by commit.

   ![image](images/99_23_complex_ex.PNG)